runtimeverification/michelson-semantics/tests/proofs/liquidity-baking/README.md

 # Liquidity Baking Contract Verification

 The liquidity baking (LB) smart contract is a Uniswap-style constant product market maker (CPMM) for two assets: Tez and wrapped Bitcoin (tzBTC).
-In this report, we verify two important safety properties of the LB smart contract which we first state informally below:
+In this report, we use the K Framework and K Michelson semantics to verify two important safety properties of the LB smart contract which we first state informally below:

 1.  *Safety for liquidity providers (LPs)* - LP shares never decrease in redemption value
 2.  *Safety for traders* - trades on the CPMM have a bounded exchange rate

-Before we formally define these properties, we describe how CPMMs work.
+Before we formally define these properties, we describe how CPMMs work using a simple state machine model.

 ## Constant Product Market Makers in Theory